Palopegteriparatide (Monograph)

 Risk of Digoxin Toxicity with Concomitant Use of Digitalis Compounds

-Palopegteriparatide increases serum calcium, and therefore, concomitant use with digoxin (which has a narrow therapeutic index) may predispose patients to digitalis toxicity if hypercalcemia develops.
-Digoxin efficacy may be reduced if hypocalcemia is present.
-When palopegteriparatide is used concomitantly with digoxin, measure serum calcium and digoxin levels routinely, and monitor for signs and symptoms of digoxin toxicity.
-Refer to the digoxin prescribing information for dose adjustments, if needed.
+Palopegteriparatide increases serum calcium concentrations, predisposing patients to digoxin toxicity.
+If used concomitantly with digoxin, measure serum calcium and digoxin levels routinely, and monitor for signs and symptoms of digoxin toxicity.

 Specific Populations